-From July 2013, eligible employees who are 70 years or older will receive Superannuation Guarantee (SG) payments from employers.
-The current SG rules stop SG entitlements when an employee turns 70 years of age.
+Since 1 July 2013, eligible employees who are 70 years or older have had Superannuation Guarantee (SG) contributions paid to super funds, by employers.
+The previous SG rules stopped SG entitlements when an employee turned 70 years of age.

 What this means is that since 1 July 2013, eligible employees aged 70 years and older have received the equivalent of 9.5% of their ordinary time earnings in the form of super contributions, and this percentage will eventually rise to 12%.
 (Although note that for the 2013/2014 financial year the SG rate was 9.25%, and increased to 9.5% from 1 July 2014, and remains at 9.5% until 30 June 2020.)